Newborn (0-8 Weeks) Sleep Schedule

 Tips for this age

-- •Follow baby's hunger cues rather than strict schedule; feed on demand
+- •Follow baby's hunger and tiredness cues rather than a strict schedule

 Common challenges